Self-persuasion: Directional Changes in Attitudes (pro and counter)

-Four Theories That Utilize Self-Persuasion
+Four theories that utilize self-persuasion

 Social Judgement Theory

 Social judgment theory (SJT) is a persuasion theory proposed by Carolyn Sherif, Muzafer Sherif, and Carl Hovland in 1961, and was defined by Sherif and Sherif as the perception and evaluation of an idea by comparing it with current attitudes.

 The social judgment theory aims to explain how audiences process messages.
-The receiver of a message processes the information as a comparison to existing ideas or beliefs on the issue, a sort of lens use of accepting or rejecting the message.
+The receiver of a message processes the information as a comparison to existing ideas or beliefs on the issue, a sort of lens used to accept or reject the message.

-A fundamental of the social judgment theory surrounds two internal elements present with every individual, the first being the anchor point or more commonly referred to as attitudes.
-This lens is always present, and is a major component in decision-making.
+A fundamental of the social judgment theory surrounds two internal elements present with every individual, the first being the anchor point more commonly referred to as attitudes.
+This lens is always present and is a major component in decision-making.
 Some of the important characteristics of individual attitudes are: